Article

 What is RZLT?

-Residential Zoned Land Tax (RZLT) was introduced by Finance Act 2021 as part of the Government’s 'Housing for All - a New Housing Plan for Ireland'.
 RZLT is intended to act as a stimulus to induce residential development on land earmarked by local authorities as suitably serviced and zoned wholly or partly for residential purposes.

-For land that is within the scope of RZLT, an annual 3% tax will apply based on the market value at the valuation date with the first RZLT charge payable in 2024 for land within scope on 1 January 2022.
-While there are a number of exclusions from RZLT, it will operate as a self-assessed tax which places filing and payments obligations on landowners.
+For land that is within the scope of RZLT, an annual 3% tax will apply based on the market value at the valuation date with the first RZLT charge payable in 2025 for land within scope on 1 January 2022.
+While there are a number of exclusions from RZLT, it will operate as a self-assessed tax which places filing and payment obligations on landowners.
 Where the land is zoned as suitable for residential development and/or serviced after 1 January 2022, tax will be first due in the third year after it comes within scope.

 Land subject to RZLT and liable persons